Sales prices and price calculation

 -

-Finally, link the sales prices to individual variations.
+Then link the finished sales prices with variants.

 ID |